A practical guide to the Azure AI search Confluence connector in 2026

 ComponentHow It's BilledWhat It Means For You

-A simpler alternative to an Azure AI Search Confluence connector: eesel AI
+A complementary alternative to an Azure AI Search Confluence connector: eesel AI

 • One-click Confluence integration.
-No more custom scripts or expensive third-party tools.
-You can connect your Confluence account in a few minutes, right from the eesel AI dashboard.
-The platform takes care of all the indexing, chunking, and vectorizing behind the scenes.
+You can connect your Confluence account in minutes directly from the dashboard.
+The platform manages the indexing and vectorizing as a built-in feature.

 eesel AI simplifies the process by allowing one-click integrations with multiple knowledge sources, not just a single Azure AI Search Confluence connector.